hugapi/hug/README.md

 - It should be fast.
 Never should a developer feel the need to look somewhere else for performance reasons.
 - Writing tests for APIs written on-top of Hug should be easy and intuitive.
 - Magic done once, in an API, is better then pushing the problem set to the user of the API.
+- Be the basis for next generation Python APIs, embracing the latest technology.

+As a result of these goals Hug is Python3+ only and uses Falcon under the cover to quickly handler requests.

 Basic Example API